AabHi-4321/customer-behaviour-analysis-based-on-py-sql-powerbi/README.md

 This project demonstrates:

 * End-to-end data analysis workflow
-* Strong use of Python for preprocessing
+* Data cleaning using Python
-* SQL for business-driven analysis
+* Business insights using SQL
-* Power BI for impactful visualization
+* Interactive visualization using Power BI

-Abhishek Tewari